akaGallo/APTP_project/README.md

 ```

 ### FLUENTS
-1. Open the Terminal 1 and run the following code:
+1. Open the TERMINAL 1 and run the following code:
   ```bash
 cd plansys2_problem5_fluents
 bash terminal1.sh
   ```

-2. Then, open the Terminal 2 and execute the final output:
+2. Then, open the TERMINAL 2 and execute the final output:
   ```bash
 cd plansys2_problem5_simple
 bash terminal2.sh